mRd3th/angry_bots/README.md

-this is my new chatbot that uses dictionary and random list item generator
+this is my chatbot debate project